How to become a patient transport service controller

 - applying directly

-Good computer skills and a typing qualification could be useful to get into this job, for example:
+Good administration, computer skills or a typing qualification could be useful to get into this job, for example:

-- Level 2 ECDL Award in IT User Skills
+- Level 2 or 3 ECDL Award in IT User Skills

 There are no set entry requirements for this route.